SeanClay10/local-vlm-plays-pokemon/README.md

 This project is an experimental AI agent that plays **Pokémon Red** autonomously by analyzing screenshots and making decisions through a locally hosted instance of **Qwen3-VL**.

-Most autonomous agents depend on an exuberant number of API calls (like Claude or GPT-4o), which can cost ~$150 for a full 10,000-round playthrough.
-This project runs entirely on your hardware, eliminating API fees.
+Most autonomous agents depend on an exuberant number of API calls (like Claude or GPT-4o), which can cost ~$150 for a full 10,000 round playthrough.
+This project runs entirely on your hardware, eliminating API costs.

 ## Project Goals